OlympusDAO/olympus-protocol-metrics-subgraph/README.md

 This subgraph is deployed on the Graph Protocol's Hosted Service:

-- For historical reasons, as the hosted service was the only option at the time
+- For historical reasons, as the hosted service was the only option at the time.
-- Going forward, the Graph Network does not yet offer multi-chain indexing, so the hosted service will still be required
+- Going forward, the Graph Network does not yet offer multi-chain indexing, so the hosted service will still be required.
+- Note that indexing takes a significant amount of time (weeks!) at the moment.
+Investigation is required to look into how to improve the indexing performance.

 To deploy, do the following: